ndaniels/Ammolite/README.md

 SMSDSearcher.search(arguments ...) which allows for linear-search from CDK objects stored in memory.

-To use either Ammolite.search() or SMSDSearcher.search developers will have to implement an instance of the IResultHandler interface.
-There are two examples of the result hanlder interface in the ammolite.search package.
+To use either Ammolite.search() or SMSDSearcher.search developers may have to implement an instance of the IResultHandler interface.
+There are three examples of the result hanlder interface in the ammolite.search package.
 Implementation of a custom instance should be relatively easy.
+Most developers will find the MatchingMoleculeHandler either meets their needs or provides a good basis for building a custom result handler.

 ## Development Notes: